Today's Articles

 *On this date in 1969, The Coretta Scott King Award is celebrated.
 This annual award is presented by the Coretta Scott King Book Award Round Table of the American Library Association (ALA).

 Named for Coretta Scott King, this award recognizes outstanding books for young adults and children by African Americans that reflect the Black experience.
 It is given to both authors and illustrators for universal human values.
-The idea for the Coretta Scott King Award came from Glyndon Flynt Greer, an Englewood, New Jersey, school librarian.
+Glyndon Flynt Greer, a school librarian in Englewood, New Jersey, came up with the idea for the Coretta Scott King Award.

 At a meeting of the American Library Association in Atlantic City in 1969, Greer, librarian Mabel McKissick, and publisher John M. Carroll lamented the lack of recognition for nonwhite writers.
 No nonwhite person had won either the Newbery or Caldecott Medals then.
 Before the conference ended, a group of Black librarians had formed to promote the creation of a new award.
 Augusta Braxton Baker, Charlemae Hill Rollins, and Virginia Lacy Jones were among them.